Average Cost of Living in Great Falls

 How Great Falls Compares Regionally for Cost of Living

 How does Great Falls stack up against nearby cities for cost of living?
 Helena and Missoula and Billings run at similar or higher price points.
 Among western metros of comparable size, Great Falls's cost index of 88 places it on the affordable end of the spectrum.
 This positioning matters because it affects not just what you pay, but the pool of professionals and providers available — higher-cost markets tend to attract more specialized talent, while lower-cost markets often mean fewer options but stronger community relationships.
-When comparing options, remember that a 10-point difference in cost index translates to roughly a modest shift in your annual spending on cost of living.
+When comparing options, remember that a 10-point difference in cost index translates to roughly a meaningful shift in your annual spending on cost of living.

 What to Expect at Every Budget Level in Great Falls